EVEInsight/Insight/scripts/Docker/README.md

 6. Save your config file and rename it from ```default-config.ini``` to ```config.ini```.

 # Updating
 This Docker repository utilizes automated builds.
 The Docker images are automatically updated whenever there are new commits to the [Git repo](https://github.com/Nathan-LS/Insight).
-You can update your image locally by running:
+You can update your image locally by running a pull command and restarting the Docker container:
 ```
 docker pull nathanls/insight
 ```